 Are you networking with senior executives today?
 Why or why not?
 Have these tips helped?
 Share your comments and questions below.

 Do not expect to receive benefits right away.
 Do volunteering work for network groups to stay visible and give back.
-As a responsible Finance Manager you must show up regularly and on time, show others how you deal with business meetings and associates.
+As a responsible CFO you must show up regularly and on time, show others how you deal with business meetings and associates.
 Give quality referrals and leads.
 If someone gives you a referral, follow up on it in a timely manner.
 Follow through quickly and efficiently on referrals you are given.
 Take a referral seriously.

 Limit self-promotion.
 Don’t sell.
 Build relationships.
 Be as helpful as you can.
 Share relevant information with others as people love to learn new things.
 Participate in discussions.
 Let others know you’re real.
 Be approachable.
 Treat your online connections just as valuable as your offline connections.